InternLM/agentlego/agentlego/tools/image_editing/README.md

 ## Default Tool Meta

 - **name**: Remove Object From Image
-- **description**: This is a useful tool to remove the certain objects in the image.
-The text should be the object you want to remove.
+- **description**: This tool can remove the specified object in the image.
+You need to input the image and the object name to remove.
 - **inputs**: image, text
 - **outputs**: image